 Finally, you need to give your fellow Change Leaders a number of key tools that are a pre-requisite for success including:

+a.
 Tools: to help build personal and organizational resilience

 In times of high disruption like now leaders need to find a way to recalibrate chaotic and disruptive situations.
 To ensure that they are able to step out with courage and act with conviction.
 Developing resilience is key to this process.